larsniklasson/image-app/README.md

 Your task is split in three parts: an implementation from scratch, an improvement to existing code, and finally a high-level software design.

-All parts of the callenge are somewhat open-ended and you are free to make assumuptions, improvements and trade-offs as you see fit.
+All parts of the challenge are somewhat open-ended and you are free to make assumuptions, improvements and trade-offs as you see fit.
-When we meet, we will go through it all and you will have time to explain you decisions.
+When we meet, we will go through it all and you will have time to explain your decisions.
 We are very interested in hearing your thought process, so remember to document what you are doing.

-Please submit part 1 and 2 ahead of the interview by forking this repo and making a pull request with your changes.
+- Submit part 1 and 2 ahead of the interview by forking this repo and making a pull request with your changes.
   If you do not want to create a public pull request you can clone the repository, upload it to a private repo and invite us to it.
+  Write the PR description and commit messages as you would if this was a PR for your team to review.

-Part 3 can be sent via email.
+- Part 3 can be sent via email.

 If you have any questions, just send us an email!